What is Cathodic Over Protection?

 Aluminium Sacrificial Anodes Example

 Steel itself has a potential when measured against a Silver/Silver Chloride Electrode of around -600mV.
-The addition of a Sacrificial Anode can increase the negativity to around -800 to -1000mV.
+The addition of an Aluminium Sacrificial Anode can increase the negativity to around -650 to -700mV.
 This would be considered a well-protected structure.
-The Anodes will need replacing after a change of around 100-200mV.
+The Anodes will need replacing once the Hull or Metal potential gets close to the original pre-protected value.
+If a set of Zinc Anodes were added the potential becomes even more negative and could reach around -1000mV.
+As the difference between the Metal (-600mV) and the Zinc Anodes (-1200mV) is large it is easy to over protect and cause the Anodes to lose electrons rapidly.

 What Happens with Over Protection?